AnaisGibert/DemographicModel/README.md

 Here we present the data and the code to perform the meta-analyses and all the figures from the paper.
 Once you have the required packages installed, run this command:

 source("analysis.R")
-Figures will be output to a directory output.
+Figures and tables will be output to a directory output.
-All the data fused in the analyses and included as supplementary material with the paper.
+All the data used in the analyses and included as supplementary material with the paper.

 List of files available and explanation

-data/md.csv: raw data, needed to run the analyses data/md_simu: raw data from ULM simulations
+data directory containing all the data used in analysis data/md.csv: raw data, needed to run the analyses data/md_simu: raw data from ULM simulations data/ULM.files containing script to run models in ULM (Unified Life Model) software (see Ferrière et al 1996, Legendre and Clobert 1995)

-R directory containing functions used in analysis R/data.processing: main script to clean the dataset, calculate the parameter, and create the matrices used in ULM R/statistical_test.R: main script to run all the tests used in the ms R/plots.
+R directory containing functions used in analysis R/data.processing: main script to clean the dataset, calculate the parameters, and create the matrices used in ULM R/statistical_test.R: main script to run all the tests used in the ms R/plots.
 R: main script to run all the plots

-ULM directory containing files used in ULM (Unified Life Model) software (see Ferrière et al 1996, Legendre and Clobert 1995) analysis.R: main script to run the analyses and generate all the figures.
+analysis.R: main script to run the analyses and generate all the figures.